Star Academy – Our provision for children in receipt of Pupil Premium

 - Chromehome scheme - To provide access to IT and access to the internet.

 In term 1, for each new student, a review takes place in order to assess their needs and plan a personalised provision to support their school experience.

-If your son/daughter does not have Free School Meals, but may be eligible because of you family’s income level, please do contact us (in confidence) to register.
+If your son/daughter does not have Free School Meals, but may be eligible because of your family’s income level, please do contact us (in confidence) to register.
 Even if you do not wish him/her to have the meals, this would mean the school could still claim Pupil Premium funding that may be used to help your child.

 To register your son/daughter for Free School Meals, please contact Student Services in the school office on Contact@johnmason.oxon.sch.uk

-For more details about pupil Premium please visit: http://www.education.gov.uk/schools/pupilsupport
+For more details about Pupil Premium please visit: http://www.education.gov.uk/schools/pupilsupport